 An FBT exemption for fringe benefits which have a notional taxable value of less than $300 is set out in Section 58P of the FBTAA.

-- The $300 amount is not a deductible amount. i.e. once the threshold has been exceeded the full amount is subject to FBT
+The $300 amount is not a deductible amount. i.e. once the threshold has been exceeded for a benefit, the full amount is subject to FBT.

-- However, the $300 limit applies to each benefit provided and is not an upper limit on the total value of minor benefits that any individual employee may receive.
+The $300 limit applies to each benefit provided and is not an upper limit on the total value of minor benefits that any individual employee may receive.
+However it must not be unreasonable to treat each minor benefit as a fringe benefit based on the factors outlined below.

 Minor Benefits – Exclusions